FIRE Guide to Freelancer Protection

 • To participants (designated freelance reporters): the full detailed version of evaluations

-The pilot project will initially rely on more than two years of accumulated data from FIRE’s Legal Consultancies, which has already documented freelance-related liability practices at more than two dozen outlets.
+The pilot project initially relies on more than two years of accumulated data from FIRE’s Legal Consultancies, which has already documented freelance-related liability practices at more than two dozen outlets.

-For the pilot, FIRE will also ask numerous freelancers to share their own experiences negotiating liability with outlets.
-Reporters who contribute to the evaluation effort will receive the detailed results of the evaluations, for their use.
-(Identities of contributors will be kept confidential.)
+For the pilot, FIRE has asked numerous freelancers to share their own experiences negotiating liability with outlets.
+Reporters who contribute to the evaluation effort are receiving the detailed results of the evaluations, for their use.
+(Identities of contributors are being kept confidential.)

 Freelancers interested in participating in the FIRE Guide to Freelancer Protection by contributing intelligence to the project may apply below—or learn more here.